aws/jsii/gh-pages/content/user-guides/lib-author/typescript-restrictions.md

 all the supported languages, they must be bundled with the *jsii module* that depends on them, by adding the library into the `bundleDependencies` array in `package.json`.

 The API of the *jsii module* can not expose any type from bundled dependencies, since those types would not be available in other languages.
-Typescript files that include a non-jsii dependency (Eg. a lambda handler for a CDK Construct) must be excluded in the tsconfig.
+TypeScript files that include a non-jsii dependency (e.g. a lambda handler for an AWS CDK Construct) cannot be exported from the `main`/`types` entry point.

 !!! info
     For more information on `package.json` file contents, refer to the [npm documentation][package-json].